IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-ios.md

 There are two ways to establish an initial UID2 Identity:

-1. Generate the UID2 identity using DII&#8212;email (hashed) or phone number (hashed).
+1. Generate the UID2 identity using DII&#8212;email (hashed or unhashed) or phone number (hashed or unhashed).
 For integration instructions, see [Client-Side Integration Guide for Mobile](../guides/integration-mobile-client-side.md).

 2. Create a UID2 identity from your server's back end and then pass it to the UID2 SDK.
 For integration instructions, see [Client-Server Integration Guide for Mobile](../guides/integration-mobile-client-server).